A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Various vegetable side dishes are served with stewed fish: boiled potatoes, vegetable stew, green salad, boiled cauliflower, etc. Pour the fish with sauce with vegetables, in which it

 When preparing minced fish, fish fillets are used.
-Prepared pieces of fish, along with soaked white bread, are passed through a meat grinder.
-Salt, pepper, eggs are placed in the resulting mass and mixed well.
-Cutlets, meatballs, zrazy, rolls, schnitzels, meatballs are prepared from minced meat.
+Prepared pieces of fish together with soaked white bread are passed through a meat grinder.
+Add salt, pepper, eggs to the resulting mass and mix well.
+Minced meat is used to prepare cutlets, meatballs, zrazy, rolls, schnitzels, and meatballs.

-Before frying, the products are breaded in breadcrumbs, meatballs - in flour.
-Rolls, meatballs, quenelles are not breaded.
+Before frying, the products are breaded in breadcrumbs, and the meatballs are breaded in flour.
+Rolls, meatballs, and dumplings are not breaded.

 When serving, chopped products are poured with butter.
-Garnish can be both complex and homogeneous: fried potatoes, vegetables stewed in oil.
+The side dish can be either complex or homogeneous: fried potatoes, vegetables poached in oil.
 The dish is sprinkled with fresh herbs.
 Sauces are served separately: tomato, sour cream or onion.

 Russian International Academy of Tourism